tjboldt/Apple2-IO-RPi/README.md

 ## Update
 1. Restart Apple II
 2. Select run command
+3. cd /home/pi/Apple2-IO-RPi
-3. git pull
+4. git pull
-4. Restart Apple II
+5. Restart Apple II
-5. Select boot
+6. Select boot
-6. -UPDATE.FIRMWARE
+7. -UPDATE.FIRMWARE
-7. Enter slot number the card is in
+8. Enter slot number the card is in
-8. Wait for firmware update to complete all four pages
+9. Wait for firmware update to complete all four pages

 ## Similar Project
 If you prefer having Apple II peripherals control a Raspberry Pi rather than simply using the Raspberry Pi to provide storage, network access and processing to the Apple II, have a look at David Schmenk's excellent [Apple2Pi](https://github.com/dschmenk/apple2pi) project.